clearhaus/aliquot-pay/README.md

 ## Unit tests ##

-To be sure that unit tests run properly, you can run them in a docker container.
+To be sure that unit tests run properly, you can run them in a Docker container.

 ```bash
 docker run -ti --rm -v $(pwd):/opt/aliquot-pay ruby:2.7.4 bash